Did you know Gartner’s Blockchain Technology forecast, the technology is valued at around $3.1 trillion by 2030?

 As Web 3.0 comes with a decentralization option, regulating may be an issue.
 If not regulated properly, it might cause a security breach.

-Web 3.0 is massive as it comes with linked network.
+Web 3.0 is massive as it comes with a linked network.
 It’s a good part of Web 3.0, though it can also enable easy access to one’s personal and political data.

 How is web 3.0 revolutionizing the app development sector?